allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

 ### Artifacts

-   * Input model and model design.
+   * Input model and model configuration.
-   * Output model and model design.
+   * Output model and model configuration.
    * Other artifacts, if any.

 ### Execution Details